Rabbi David Rosenn, Executive Director

-Prior to joining HFLS, Shlomo served for 20 years as Chief Operating Officer and In-House Counsel of Haywin Textile Products, a successful home textile wholesale distributor, where he spent 20 years as Chief Operating Officer and In-House Counsel.
+Prior to joining HFLS, Shlomo served for 20 years as Chief Operating Officer and In-House Counsel of Haywin Textile Products, a successful home textile wholesale distributor.
 He helped grow Haywin’s annual sales from $10-million to $70-million, negotiated strategic joint venture agreements with overseas manufacturers and U.S. based licensors, and oversaw the company’s credit risk decisions.

 Shlomo received his undergraduate degree in Economics from Yeshiva University and his JD from Cardozo School of Law.

 Valerie is responsible for all accounting procedures for HFLS.

 Prior to joining HFLS, Valerie held positions in finance and accounting with several corporations in New York and New Jersey.
 She began her career in Aramark’s Uniform division and went on to become head of accounting at Dynasty House of Design, a large retail and wholesale company, and financial controller at DM Services, an international internet company.
 She joined the HFLS staff in 2009.